WeblateOrg/weblate/docs/management.rst

 The `<gitrepo>` defines URL of Git repository to use, `<branch>` which branch to use.
+An existing git repository can be used, with a `weblate://<project>/<subproject>` URL.

 List of subprojects to create are automatically obtained from `<filemask>`
 - it has to contains one double wildcard (`**`), which is replacement for subproject.

+To customise the subproject's name, use the `--name-template` option.
+Its parameter is a python formatting string, which will expect the match from `<filemask>`.

+Existing subprojects will be skipped.

 For example: